-Blueberry Elizabeth Morningsnow is a mother, poet, and musician.
-Over the last few years, she has taught writing and literature classes at the college level, developed and taught a year-long poetry & song curriculum for preschool students, begun taking viola lessons, and published a full-length book of poetry.
+Blueberry Elizabeth Morningsnow is a mother, poet and musician.
+Over the last few years, she has taught writing and literature classes at the college level; developed and taught a year-long poetry & song curriculum for preschool students; begun taking viola lessons; and published a full-length book of poetry.

-As lead teacher, she will take up the torch that Delphine Douglass is passing to her, and foster an environment in which we immerse in play, creative movement, and all of the seasonal beauty of nature on the South Skunk River as we follow our consistent daily rhythm.
-She will supplement the wonderful simplicity of free play in nature and our immersion in the seasons with storytelling, poems, songs, finger-plays, handcrafts, watercolors and puppets.
+As lead teacher, she has taken up the torch passed to her by Delphine Douglass, who led Prairie Flower for many years.
+At Prairie Flower, Blueberry strives to foster an environment in which we immerse in play, creative movement, and all of the seasonal beauty of nature on the South Skunk River as we follow our consistent daily rhythm.
+She supplements the wonderful simplicity of free play in nature, and our immersion in the seasons, with storytelling, poems, songs, finger-plays, handcrafts, watercolors and puppets.
 Seasonal ceremonies, rituals, and gatherings are also a core part of the curriculum and the community.
 Kindness and wonder are the ongoing themes.

 She is so happy to be part of Prairie Flower family, and she is excited for all the future possibilities this community holds.